Center for Shellfish Production & Research

 DEI is the state’s first — and only — public shellfish hatchery.

 Our organization (originally known as the Beals Island Regional Shellfish Hatchery), began producing cultured juvenile clams to reseed clam flats in 1987, to address the noticeable decline of eastern Maine’s soft-shell clam populations.
 We are one of only a few hatcheries in New England that produce soft-shell seed clams.
 Since we began, we have produced hundreds of millions of seed clams for Maine coastal communities and others in northern New England and eastern Canada.

-DEI has developed techniques for hatchery production of soft-shell clams, as well as growing, overwintering, and seeding clam flats, and transferred those technologies to municipal shellfish committees, clammers, and the scientific community.
+Besides developing techniques for hatchery production of soft-shell clams, DEI has developed a number of seeding and monitoring methods that can be used by municipal shellfish committees, clammers, and the scientific community.

 Impacts of DEI’s Center for Shellfish Production & Research:

 - Increases the culture and distribution of commercially important shellfish seed to communities wishing to enhance their shellfish stocks.